 When two sentences are closely related, separating them with a period may seem too harsh.
 That’s where semicolons come in handy.
-You’ll usually find them in compound sentences, though skillful writers may use them in different sentence types.

 - I missed the bus; I guess I’m walking to school.